 Health Literacy and Patient Engagement

-The current paradigm of healthcare emphasizes the importance of patient engagement—active collaboration and shared decision-making between patients and their healthcare providers.
+The current healthcare paradigm emphasizes the importance of patient engagement—active collaboration and shared decision-making between patients and their healthcare providers.
 Health literacy becomes an increasingly critical aspect of facilitating patient engagement as the healthcare landscape evolves.

 Importance of patient engagement in healthcare